PSCI 2306: U.S. and Texas Government

 (1) Three Examinations (20% each): Three exams will be given on the days specified in this syllabus; the two midterm exams will be held during class, and the final exam will be held during finals week at the time specified by UNT’s exam schedule.
 Each exam is non-cumulative, and will draw roughly equally from the assigned textbook and workbook readings and the instructor's lectures.
 Each will contain 40 multiple choice questions, and 5 short answer/fill-in-the-blank questions.
 Be sure to be on time to each exam; once the first student leaves the room after an exam starts, anybody else entering to take the exam will lose five letter grades.

-(2) Workbook Assignments (20%): The 8 workbook chapters in the webtext include these questions within the text, for you to answer as you do the reading.
-These workbook chapters are organized around the four learning objectives adopted by the Texas Higher Education Coordinating Board (critical thinking, communication, personal responsibility, and social responsibility).
-You may redo the workbook questions as many times as you'd like if you want to improve your score, up until the next exam -- but all workbook grades become final once the next exam is held.
-Your lowest score from the 8 workbook chapters will be dropped from calculation of the grade.
+(2) Webtext Assignments (40%): The 22 chapters in the webtext include questions within the text, for you to answer as you do the reading.
+These chapters are used to assess the four learning objectives adopted by the Texas Higher Education Coordinating Board (critical thinking, communication, personal responsibility, and social responsibility).
+You may redo the questions for any particular chapter as many times as you'd like if you want to improve your score, up until the next exam -- but all webtext grades become final once the next exam is held.
+Your lowest score from these chapters will be dropped from calculation of the grade.

 Rest of Syllabus